 - 1. Attend all pre-season meetings as directed by the head coach. - 2.
 Assume all duties and/or responsibilities assigned by the head coach. - 3.
 Attend all practice sessions, games, and meetings as directed by the head coach. - 4.
 Direct all questions, complaints, comments, problems, etc. to the head coach, who is the liaison with the athletic director, principal, and VHSL for interscholastic athletics and related matters. - 5.
 Understand and follow all rules and regulations set forth by the Norfolk School Board, VHSL, Regional, Conference, and District Council. - 6.
 Attend professional in-service clinics and/or meetings to improve coaching performance. - 7.
 Maintain a wholesome educational environment: - a.
 Conduct supervised study sessions for athletes. - b.
 Facilitate tutoring for athletes (when needed). - c.
 Monitor grades of all athletes. - 8.
-Hold a current certificate in CPR/First Aid. - 9.
+Hold a current certification in CPR/AED/First Aid. - 9.
 Demonstrate enthusiasm for the sport and coaching responsibilities.

 - 10. Represent the school by being dressed appropriately and displaying professional behavior at all times. - 11.
 Promote a positive relationship between school, parents and booster clubs by attending parent meetings, awards banquets, and other activities promoting interscholastic athletics. - 12.
 Must be a certified coach thru the VHSL Coaches Education Program (VHSL Coaches Rule 27-2-4) - 13.
 Hold a current certificate in concussion management. - 14.
-Hold a current certificate in sportsmanship.
+Hold a current certificate in sportsmanship. - 29.
+Hold a certificate from Norfolk Public Schools Student-Athlete Mental Health for Coaches